weuritz8u/dev-envirment/README.md

 ## How to use

-Copy the folder in to your project folder and copy the content of the `template.gitignore` file and add it your own `.gitignore` file
+Copy the folder in to your project folder and copy the content of the `gitignore.template` file and add it your own `.gitignore` file

 ***template folders***